Minimally Invasive Surgery

-- Allows for a smaller incision (usually less than one 1inch),
+Allows for a smaller incision (usually less than one inch)

-Drs Deukmedjian and Ahmadian are both leaders in the field of MIS surgery who have published extensively in the area of minimally invasive spine surgery, and continue to pursue academic endeavors in that arena.
+Doctors Deukmedjian and Ahmadian are both leaders in the field of MIS surgery who has published extensively in the area of minimally invasive spine surgery and continue to pursue academic endeavors in that arena.
 Their fellowships in minimally invasive and complex spine surgery allow them to provide a variety of MIS options to their patients.

 MIS Spine Surgery Techniques